mashharuki/Web3Wallet/assets/spec/ideathon_en.md

 ## Challenges

-1. We challenge you to implement a DID version of ENS.
+1. We challenge you to implementing a DID version of ENS.

 2. We challenge to implement an algorithm for scoring with Social Identity tokens.